 - Extracting useful insects products

 The On-Going Applications of Yellow Biotechnology

-Yellow Biotechnology related has a wide range of application for food production.
-Here are a few examples where Yellow-technology has actually been effective.
+Yellow Biotechnology related has a wide range of applications for food production.
+Here are a few examples where Yellow-technology has been effective.

 1. Research on Insects To Study Their Gene Functions